jcrumpton/vegetation_index/README.md

-Create vegetation index (NDVI, ARI, etc) geotiffs from hyperspectral images.
+Create vegetation index (NDVI, ARI, etc.) geotiffs from hyperspectral images.
 Uses Python along with GDAL and numpy.
 See below for information on installing GDAL in [Windows](#Windows) or [Linux](#Linux).

 ----------